filecoin-project/filecoin-docs/smart-contracts/programmatic-storage/raas-interfaces.md

 ## Aggregator-hosted RaaS

 The aggregator-hosted RaaS refers to a solution that requires an aggregator to host all the components of RaaS and provides a seamless interface to the client.
 [Lighthouse.storage](https://www.lighthouse.storage/) is the first FVM project to provide an aggregator-hosted RaaS, via its SDK.
-See the docs [here](https://docs.lighthouse.storage/lighthouse-1/filecoin-virtual-machine/fvm-contract-overview).